-In 2018, Sony Pictures released Venom, a superhero flick starring Tom Hardy as Spider-Man’s longtime nemesis.
-The film’s absurd action didn’t click with critics, but audiences loved its campy charm.
-The antihero character will only become more important to Sony’s plans with the release of Venom 2, and now the first photos from the set of the film are starting to find their way online.
+Sony Pictures’ Venom cast Tom Hardy as Spider-Man’s longtime nemesis, and although the 2018 film didn’t click with critics, audiences loved its campy charm.
+The antihero character will only become more important to Sony’s plans with the release of Venom: Let There Be Carnage, which received a new release date and its official title in the most recent update.

-Directed by Andy Serkis, Venom 2 is scheduled to hit theaters October 2, and will bring back Hardy as Eddie Brock, Venom’s human host, as well as Woody Harrelson as Cletus Kasady, the murderous host of a new symbiote, Carnage.
-Michelle Williams and Reid Scott will also return for the sequel, with Naomie Harris also joining the cast.
-Here’s everything we know about Venom 2 so far.
+Directed by Andy Serkis, Venom: Let There Be Carnage is scheduled to hit theaters June 25, 2021, and will bring back Hardy as Eddie Brock, Venom’s human host, as well as Woody Harrelson as Cletus Kasady, the murderous host of a new symbiote, Carnage.
+Michelle Williams and Reid Scott will also return for the sequel, with Naomie Harris joining the cast.
+Here’s everything we know about Venom: Let There Be Carnage so far.

 Photos from the San Francisco set of the film began finding their way online via social media in late February, with Tom Hardy, Woody Harrelson, and director Andy Serkis all making appearances in the images.